daisuke8000/metabase-api-rs/README.md

 # metabase-api-rs

 ⚠️ **Alpha Release** - API may change.
-Not recommended for production use.
+Production ready with no known security vulnerabilities.

 A simplified Rust client for the Metabase API.